Skip to main content

 Does Mindfish offer any discounts?

-Yes, we offer a 10% off all 1-on-1 tutoring packages of 15 hours or more.
-Additionally, we offer a stackable discount to returning customers and military families.
+Yes, we offer discounts of various sizes on all 1-on-1 tutoring packages of 15 hours or more.
 Please call our office at 720-204-1041 for more information.

 For individual sessions, we ask students and parents to provide us with as much notice as possible.
 If a family cancels less than 24 hours in advance, you may be charged for a 30-minute session.
 However, we know that students get sick and emergencies happen, so please contact us as soon as you can.
 As for practice tests and small group classes, there is no charge for missing a meeting.

-What if we don't use all of the hours included in a tutoring package?
+What if we don't use all of the hours included in the tutoring package?

 ACT vs. SAT